andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-08-07-specificanionads copy.md

 ### Equilibrium Adsorption Potentials Correlating with Metal Descriptors

+Here the equilibrium adsorption potential (of acetate adsorption) for different dielectric constants and EDL widths are plotted against various metal descriptors.
+This is shown for the case of (111) late-transition metal surfaces when the pH < pKa.
+The markers are the equilibrium adsorption potentials at a dielectric constant of 2 and a EDL width of 3 angstroms.
+Here, we observed that the O* binding may be a potential descriptor for acetate adsorption on (111) metal surfaces.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="/assets/img/UvsM.png" class="img-fluid rounded z-depth-1" zoomable=true %}